andersmh/andersmh/README.md

 ## Hi there 👋 🇳🇴
-My name is Anders, I'm a positive and involved software developer with a passion for Full-Stack Development.
-I have a special interest in product quality, design, and project success.

 ### Education
 🏫 Master of Science in Computer Science\
 🏫 Bachelor of Science in Computer Engineering